awsdocs/aws-iot-docs/developerguide/dynamic-thing-groups.md

 ```

 **Note**
-We do not recommend using personally identifiable information in your dynamic thing group names\.
+We don't recommend using personally identifiable information in your dynamic thing group names\.

-The CreateDynamicThingGroup command returns a response that contains the index name, query string, query version, thing group name, thing group ID, and thing group ARN:
+The CreateDynamicThingGroup command returns a response that contains the index name, query string, query version, thing group name, thing group ID, and the Amazon Resource Name \(ARN\) of your thing group:

 ```
 {